coze-dev/coze-java/README.md

     if(cozeAPIBase==null|| cozeAPIBase.isEmpty()){
         cozeAPIBase = Consts.COZE_COM_BASE_URL;
     }
-    PKCEOAuthClient oauth = new PKCEOAuthClient.PKCEOAuthBuilder()
+    PKCEOAuthClient oAuth = new PKCEOAuthClient.PKCEOAuthBuilder()
             .clientID(clientID)
             .baseURL(cozeAPIBase)
             .build();
  }
 ```

-In the pkce oauth process, first, need to select a suitable code_challenge_method.
+In the pkce oAuth process, first, need to select a suitable code_challenge_method.
 Coze supports two types: plain and s256.

 Then, based on the selected code_challenge_method type, hash the code_verifier into